anabaei/salesforce/Apex.md

 * Callout from scheduled Apex not supported use this [link](https://salesforcespace.blogspot.ca/2016/04/webservice-callout-from-scheduled-apex.html) Queaboe works

 ### Batch
-* Loader: has to repeat methods and final method that we want to be repeated
-* Scheduler: this is a class that we schedul on specific time frame
-* Controller: optional class - can be used to create a button to execute loader

 * Bulkification: writing triggers to handle more than one record at a time
 * To run a sample in batch just define hello world class implements `Schedulable` interface as
 ```java